berylcczhang/TEST/README.md

 The SLUG repository contains several subdirectories.

+* *bayesphot*: contains source code for the SLUG Bayesian photometry library
 * *bin*: this contains the slug source code when it is compiled, as well as the paralle wrapper python script
 * *cloudy_slug*: this contains the code for the interface to [cloudy](http://nublado.org)
 * *doc*: this contains documentation for the code
 * *lib*: this contains the data files required by the code
     - *lib/atmospheres*: contains stellar atmosphere models
+    - *lib/atomic*: contains atomic data files
-    - *lib/avdist* : contains predefined distributions of visual extinction
+    - *lib/avdist*: contains predefined distributions of visual extinction
     - *lib/clf*: contains predefined star cluster lifetime functions
     - *lib/cmf*: contains predefined star cluster mass fuctions
     - *lib/extinct*: contains predefined extinction curves